0 / 9 done

 You made it through!

-You now understand HTML tags, nesting, attributes, inline styles, and what Canvas preserves.
+You now understand HTML tags, nesting, attributes, inline styles, float, grid, responsive layouts, and what Canvas preserves.
 You can read Canvas Designer output, make small tweaks, and know why <strong> is used instead of font-weight.
 When you're ready to design, open the Canvas Designer and start building!